Ecodev/gims/docs/content/data_validation.rst

     :alt: Edit a questionnaire

-In the following administration panel, clic on the "Status" drop-down menu and perform the necessary modification.
+In the following administration panel, click on the "Status" drop-down menu and perform the necessary modification.

 .. image:: img/contribute_jmp9.png
     :width: 100%